 What are you looking for?

-You are looking for information on kidney cancer?
-Here you can find information on what is kidney cancer, the types of kidney cancer, histology, grades and stages of the disease.
+Looking for information on kidney cancer?
+Here you can find information about kidney cancer, the different sub-types of kidney cancer, grades and stages of the disease.

-Active surveillance, surgery, systemic therapy – this section offers further information on the treatments that are the current standard of care for kidney cancer.
+Active surveillance, surgery, radiation, ablation, systemic therapy – this section offers further information on the various treatments that are currently used to treat kidney cancer.

 All cancer treatments available today have been proven in clinical trials.
 This section explains how trials are run, how you might take part in a clinical trial and how a trial might help you.